anwtn/functions-on-k8s/README.md

 }
 ```

 If you now build your function app with `.NET build`, you'll get a warning about a missing connection property in the `local.settings.json` file.
-Make sure `local.settings.json` is included in your .gitignore file so we don't commit credentials to the Git repo, and then go ahead and add this to `local.settings.json`:
+Make sure `local.settings.json` is included in your .gitignore file so we don't commit credentials to the Git repo, and then go ahead and add the connection string to `local.settings.json`:

 ```
 {